Our Goals

 • build a close partnership with the local community of schools represented by a spirit of service and hands-on, collaborative co-learning.

-In addition, the ten principles for teacher education and licensure established by the Interstate New Teacher Assessment and Support Consortium (INTASC) and the work of Charlotte Danielson, Enhancing Professional Practice: A framework for teaching (2007), directly influenced the objectives and content of all RTEC education courses.
-Ultimately, RTEC aligned its mission components, fieldwork, and student teaching with the INTASC principles, the requirements of the Virginia Department of Education and the principles set by Charlotte Danielson (2007).
+In addition, the 10 Model Core Teaching Standards established by the Interstate New Teacher Assessment and Support Consortium (INTASC) and the work of Charlotte Danielson in the Framework for Teaching (2022) directly influence the objectives and content of all RTEC education courses.
+Ultimately, RTEC aligned its mission, fieldwork, and student teaching with the INTASC principles, the requirements of the Virginia Department of Education and the principles set by Charlotte Danielson.